 •If a doctor has an emergency we could create a batch action to reschedule all afternoon appointments.

-Batch actions are very powerful because they allows to model and design an action while considering multiple records of data and giving them a unified treatment.
+Batch actions are very powerful because they allow to model and design an action while considering multiple records of data and giving them a unified treatment.

 Consider the following regarding batch actions: